 Sessions with me are £50 and are 50 minutes long.
 Other members of the team may have different rates, please see their individual information for details.

 Due to the fact that every client is different, that is a very hard question to answer, but ultimately it is down to you.
 Where possible, we recommend that you come at the same time every week as continuity in the work really helps.
 Hopefully the work will progress well and therapy will come to a natural conclusion when you feel you have got what you need.

 Sometimes, it is not that straight forward and you might discover difficulties or other areas you wish to work on, in which case the therapy can continue for as long as you wish it to.

 Financial or time restraints are understandable, and sometimes inevitable, and may put restrictions on the number of sessions you are able to attend.

-This has been a much debated topic, so to answer I am going to refer you to the British Association of Counselling and Psychotherapy:
+This has been a much debated topic, so to answer we are going to refer you to the British Association of Counselling and Psychotherapy:

 “Counselling and psychotherapy are umbrella terms that cover a range of talking therapies.
 They are delivered by trained practitioners who work with people over the short or long term to help them bring about effective change or enhance their wellbeing.

 Counselling and psychotherapy are services sought by clients to help them resolve emotional, psychological and relationship issues within a context of confidentiality and clear ethical boundaries using evidence-based interventions to foster long-term recovery, increased resilience and wellbeing.